Omaha, Nebraska Therapists

 Heartland Family Services provides mental health services, substance abuse treatment, gambling addiction treatment, and support for victims of crime.
 They facilitate prevention programs for children to reduce risk-taking behavior and to promote healthy life choices to lower the rates of crisis or intervention.

 Center for Holistic Development is a nonprofit behavioral healthcare organization that provides education, prevention, community outreach, and outpatient counseling.
 They provide services for children, adolescents, adults, couples, and families.
 For youth and adults, prevention programs are available.
 These early intervention programs address anger management, alcohol and substance use prevention, and suicide prevention.
-Services are provided in the office or in the home.
+Services are provided in the office or the home.
 This organization is led by the Guidelines and Principles Best Practices of the Nonprofit Association of the Midlands.

 The Community Alliance started as a grassroots support organization in 1981 and was the first independent community health program in Nebraska that exclusively served adults.
-This nonprofit focuses on helping people recover from mental illness by integrating mental health services and primary care with a full comprehensive treatment plan.
+This nonprofit focuses on helping people recover from mental illness by integrating mental health services and primary care with a fully comprehensive treatment plan.
 The Alliance offers short-term crisis support.

-The Mental Health Association is the only peer operated nonprofit organization that offers alternative treatment offers for mental health and substance abuse issues within Nebraska.
+The Mental Health Association is the only peer-operated nonprofit organization that offers alternative treatment offers for mental health and substance abuse issues within Nebraska.
 Additionally, they have the HOME B.A.S.E.
-(Bullying and Suicides Eliminated) program that offers on-going wellness support groups.
+(Bullying and Suicides Eliminated) program that offers ongoing wellness support groups.
 This association is approximately 56 minutes from Omaha, however, they offer many online resources.

 CHI Health provides mental health services for those suffering from severe symptoms.
 They help adolescents, adults, and seniors.
 They offer inpatient services, outpatient clinics, and partial hospitalization.